 Seasoning the chicken with salt, pepper, and some olive oil is all that's needed for delicious results, but one of chicken's most loveable, delicious traits is how easy it is to pair with other flavors.
 Squirt fresh lemon juice over the freshly cooked bird, just pulled from the grill.
 Or slather it in your favorite barbecue sauce for the last 10 minutes of cooking—barbecue sauce is typically high in sugar, which tends to burn after prolonged exposure to high heat.

 Once the 45 minutes have passed and the skin is browned and crisp, pierce the chicken in the thigh and check that any juices run clear to ensure doneness.
 Let the grilled bird stand on a cutting board for 10 minutes before slicing to let the juices redistribute evenly throughout.

 And if your grilling surface is large enough to accomodate more than one bird, go for it!
 Leftover grilled chicken is never a bad thing, as the smoky nuanced flavor adds to many dishes, from chopped chicken salad to a sandwich made with sliced grilled meat.

-Watch how easy it is to spatchcock a chicken -- you'll never do it any other way again!
+Watch how easy it is to spatchcock a chicken—you'll never want to cook chicken any other way again!